saantiaguilera/feature-flags/docs/0.x/feature-flags/alltypes/index.md

 ##### [com.saantiaguilera.featureflags.FeatureFlagResult](../com.saantiaguilera.featureflags/-feature-flag-result/index.md)

 Binary result of a feature-flag provision.
-It can be either [Enabled](../com.saantiaguilera.featureflags/-feature-flag-result/-enabled/index.md) or [Disabled](../com.saantiaguilera.featureflags/-feature-flag-result/-disabled/index.md).
+It can be [enabled](../com.saantiaguilera.featureflags/-feature-flag-result/enabled.md) and should denote if it was found at the requested provider through [exists](../com.saantiaguilera.featureflags/-feature-flag-result/exists.md)

 |